Chunjee/graphicsearch.ahk/docs/documentation.md

 > the search scope's lower right corner coordinates

 #### err1, err0
-> Fault tolerance percentage of text and background (0.1=10%)
+> A number between 0 and 1 (0.1=10%) for fault tolerance of foreground (err1) and background (err0)

 #### text
 > GraphicsSearch queries as strings.
 Can be multiple queries separated by `|`

 #### screenshot
-> if the value is 0, the last ScreenShot will be used
+> if the value is 1, a new capture of the screen will be used; else it will use the last capture

 #### findall
-> if the value is 0, Just find one result and return
+> if the value is 1, graphicsearch will find all instances

 #### jointext
 > if the value is 1, Join all Text for combination lookup